asentapp/grids/README.md

 # The What?

-Take the existing weird looking and raw leads view and evolve it into a robust, high-quality data experience.
+Update the existing weird looking and raw leads table at `/leads` make it into a high-quality production-ready data table.
 <br />
 <img src="./images/table.png" alt="Table Screenshot" width="1280"/>
 <br />